karineek/AccelerQ/README.md

     X_file = prefix + ".X.data"
     Y_file = prefix + ".Y.data"
 ```
+These scripts create the data for the learning in the next phase.

 #### Partial Evaluation

 Some systems can take a long time to mine.
-We create a short script that does it for 2-3 systems.
+We create a short script that automates the process for 2-3 systems.

 #### Full-Evaluation